-Currently, the Collierville Park System has 20 regional, community and neighborhood parks with acres of parkland, 25 athletic fields, miles of existing Greenbelt trails, Cox Community Center and the Herald Theatre.
+Currently, the Collierville Park System has 20 regional, community and neighborhood parks with acres of parkland, 25 athletic fields, miles of existing Greenbelt trails, Cox Community Center and the Harrell Theatre.
 The department consists of divisions: Recreation & Sports, Cultural Arts, Maintenance Operations and Special Events and Tourism.
 The department services more than 100,000 participants in its programs each year.

 The Collierville Greenbelt System is operated and maintained by the Town of Collierville Parks, Recreation and Cultural Arts Department.
 The Greenbelt system is designed for over 60 miles of trails and sidewalks connecting parks, schools, neighborhoods, and commercial districts.
 The town currently manages over 14.5 miles of trails within the corporate limits.
 Designed to enhance the natural beauty of the town, the trails run along laterals of the famous Wolf River and Nonconnah Creek preserving natural vegetation and providing protected wildlife habitats.
 Whether you are a biker, walker, runner, or simply enjoy strolling your child outdoors, the Greenbelt is within easy access for many Collierville residents.

 Located at 440 W. Powell Road, H. W. Cox Jr. Park is the centerpiece of the Collierville Park System and includes the Cox Community Center and the Harrell Performing Arts Theatre.
 This 67 acre park is the site of a four (4) field baseball/softball complex with concessions, six (6) outdoor tennis courts, two (2) playgrounds, picnic pavilion, 1.5 mile walking trail, and five (5) multi-purpose athletic fields with concessions.
 H.W.
 Cox Jr. Park is the host of several major special events each year including the Collierville Independence Day Celebration and Business Expo.